Our verdict

 It's not a warmer

-Despite the upper being very padded and plush, it is so "without being overbearing or too hot," states one reviewer.
-Even when running long distances under warm conditions, the shoe doesn't heat the foot up.
+Despite the upper being very padded and plush, it never made us feel too hot.
+Even when running long distances under warm conditions, the shoe never heats the foot up.

 We used a smoke machine test to see how easily the air would pass through the shoe's mesh upper.
 It is indeed on the breathable side.
 For reference, the shoe on the right is ASICS Gel Kayano 29.